(Updated January 9th 2018)

 - Physician Assistant

-- The following types of professionals will be eligible to serve as a Care Coordinator:
+- The following types of professionals are eligible to serve as a Care Coordinator:

 To access the SIM PCMH web page Click Here.

-To access the SIM PCMH Initiative Implementation Guide Click Here.
+To access the SIM PCMH Initiative Participation Guide Click Here.

 To access the SIM PCMH Care Management and Care Coordination Tracking Codes Click Here.